Inertial Theorem: Overcoming the quantum adiabatic limit: Non-Adiabatic Master Equation (NAME)

 \section{Non-Adiabatic Master Equation (NAME)}

-We present a derivation of a Master equation for a driven quantum system interacting with the electromagnetic field in a thermal state with a temperature $T$, see Ref. \cite{dann2018time} for further analysis. \\ The composite system is represented by the Hamiltonian
+We present a derivation of a Master equation for a driven quantum system interacting with a thermal electromagnetic field with temperature $T$, see Ref. \cite{dann2018time} for further analysis. \\ The composite system is represented by the Hamiltonian